FreePYQ logoFreePYQ

 Explanation:

-The core concept is circular seating arrangement with specific neighbor conditions.
+Key point: circular seating arrangement with specific neighbor conditions.
 From the given statements: C is between A and D, B is to the immediate left of D, A is second to the left of F, and G is a neighbor of both B and F. By placing A and C next to each other, and B next to D, we deduce the order as G, B, D, C, A, F (with one position left for E).
-Thus, E is to the immediate right of A. Distractors like F (next to A but not immediate right) and B/G (not adjacent to A) are incorrect.
+So, E is to the immediate right of A. The other choices like F (next to A but not immediate right) and B/G (not adjacent to A) are incorrect.

 Question 80